aehasan/CS125QuizPrepSpring21/week8/quizPrep.md

 Kleenify("CS", 1) \\ Prints out CS
 Kleenify("CS", 2) \\ prints out CSCS
 ```
+A Kleene star is actually an important topic in computational theory.
+If this interests you [Click Here](https://en.wikipedia.org/wiki/Kleene_star#:~:text=In%20mathematical%20logic%20and%20computer,as%20the%20free%20monoid%20construction.)

 2. Create a class called ``ArraySum`` that implements comparable.
 The ArraySum constuctor takes in an Int Array which you should ``assert`` is not ``null``.
 It should implement a method ``sum`` that sums the stored array.
 You should implement the ``compareTo`` method based off of which class has the larger sum. <br>